MaSe69/dssb/index.md

 - Interactivity: Tooltips, Selections, ...

-## Python Dataframes and Models
+##  Cheat Sheets - Python - Summary

-Missing data might be approximated by models and added to the dataframe.<br>
-An interesting model is the Logistic function, see [Models with Dataframes](models)

-## Link list on Python:

 - [Python - outside dataframes](python_overview) - How to complete tasks that cannot be addressed by dataframes?
-- [Using Python Dataframes - Pandas](pandas) - How to create, change, etc. Python dataframes?
+- [Create Python Dataframes - Pandas](listing_pandas) - How to get to Python dataframes?
+- [Work with Python Dataframes - Pandas](listing_pandas_operate) - How to create, read, update, delete (CRUD) dataframes, columns, rows?
-- [Altair for Dataframes](altair_overview) - How to plot dataframes in an up-to-date way?
+- [Altair for Dataframes](altair_listing) - How to plot dataframes in an up-to-date way?
-- [Models with Dataframes](models) - How to enhance knowledge about the content of a dataframe?
-- [References on Python Dataframes](python_references) - Which other sources should be used as well?

-# Julia Dataframes
+# Dataframes in Julia

 Dataframes are available in both Python and Julia.
 They share similarities, but they are not equal.